olmox001/microbit-bitOS/bug.md

 *Errors will be noted here as I notice them, and will be fixed when resolved.*

-1) The keyboard in the editor doesn't work, it only works for saving in the shell
+1) The keyboard in the editor doesn't work, it only works for saving